Elevate STEM Education Golf Tournament

 This year, PACA is launching the Elevate STEM Education Golf Tournament at the Tanoan Country Club on September 30th.
 100% of the funds collected from this golf tournament will increase STEM education funding from elementary school through college.

 Please join us in this effort by becoming a sponsor or forming a team to participate in the PACA 2019 Elevate STEM Education.
-More information can be found at or by contacting Kit Carman at firstname.lastname@example.org or 505-236-8942.
+More information can be found on the registration website or by contacting Kit Carman at firstname.lastname@example.org or 505-236-8942.